MajesticWaffle/Youtube-Nord-Theme/README.md

 ## 💻 installation

-The only thing you need to have installed is [stylus](https://github.com/openstyles/stylus)
+The only thing you need to have installed is the [stylus](https://github.com/openstyles/stylus) browser extension

 [click here to install nordtube](https://github.com/sheeepdev/nordtube/raw/main/nordtube.user.css)